-Unused sick leave shall be cumulative, and after the first year of continuous employment, said employees shall accumulate unused sick leave at the rate of one-half (1/2) day per month for each month of continuous employment in which they work ninety six (96) hours in a four week month and one hundred twenty (120) hours in a five week month, but not to exceed a maximum accumulation equivalent to sixty (60) full days.
+Unused sick leave shall be cumulative, and after the first year of continuous employment, said employee shall accumulate unused sick leave at the rate of one-half (1/2) day per month for each month of continuous employment in which they work ninety six (96) hours in a four week month and one hundred twenty (120) hours in a five week month, but not to exceed a maximum accumulation equivalent to sixty (60) full days.

 A doctor's certificate or other authoritative verification of illness may be required by the Employer.
-Said sick leave is to commence on the second (2nd) full workday's absence for sickness or non-occupational injury, and on the first (1st) workday's absence if the employee is hospitalized, undergoes outpatient surgery, or has accumulated in excess of one hundred ninety-two (192) hours.
-And shall be paid at the rate of one hundred percent (100%) of a day's pay for each workday's absence thereafter until such sick benefit allowance is used up.
+Said sick leave is to commence on the second (2nd) workday's absence for sickness or non-occupational injury, and on the first (1st) work days absence if the employee is hospitalized, undergoes outpatient surgery, or has accumulated in excess of two hundred and forty (240) hours, and shall be paid at the rate of one hundred percent (100%) of a day's pay for each work days' absence thereafter until such sick benefit allowance is used up.
 The waiting period provided herein shall apply for each illness or non-occupational injury.

 For the purpose of full-time employees, one hundred percent (100%) of a day's pay shall mean eight (8) hours' pay at the employee's regular classification rate for those days which the employee would have worked had the disability not occurred, calculated at straight-time.
-The waiting period herein provided, before one hundred percent (100%) of a day's pay commences, shall apply for each illness or non-occupational injury in case the sick benefits allowance has not been used up on previous illnesses or non-occupational injuries.
+The waiting period herein provided, before one hundred percent (100%) of a day's pay commences, shall apply for each illness or nonoccupational injury in case the sick benefits allowance has not been used up in previous illnesses or non-occupational injuries.